 - 102. The Defendants issue a New Vehicle Limited Warranty with each Affected Class Vehicle.
 Under this warranty, the Defendants agreed to repair defects within the earlier of five years or 60,000 miles. - 103.
 The Defendants widely advertise that they offer the best warranty and an industry-leading warranty program, respectively.
-The Defendants provided these warranties, or substantially similar warranties, for all Affected Class Vehicles at all relevant times. - 104.
-The Defendants evaded their warranty obligations by failing to disclose the Electrical Fire Defect to consumers and by refusing to repair or cover damages caused by the fire defect. - 105.
+The Defendants provided these warranties, or substantially similar warranties, for all Affected Class Vehicles at all relevant times.

+- 104. The Defendants evaded their warranty obligations by failing to disclose the Electrical Fire Defect to consumers and by refusing to repair occover damages caused by the fire defect. - 105.
 In many instances, consumers must pay for diagnosis of the Electrical Fire Defect-even though the Affected Class Vehicle was manufactured with the Electrical Fire Defect-and pay out of pocket for the repair or replacement costs arising from the Electrical Fire Defect. - 106.
 In other instances, consumers that present their Affected Class Vehicles to the Defendants for warranty repairs are denied and informed nothing is wrong with their vehicle.
 As a result, after expiration of the warranty period, these proposed Class Members must pay for costly repairs related to the Electrical Fire Defect. - 107.
-Since recalling some of the Affected Class Vehicles, many consumers complained that recall or remedy parts were unavailable through Hyundai and Kia dealerships, delaying help for aggrieved vehicle owners and/or lessees.

-ix.
-Agency relationship between Defendants and their authorized dealerships as to the Affected Class Vehicles

-108. The Defendants, HYUNDAI and KIA, as the vehicle manufacturers, impliedly or expressly acknowledged that Hyundai and Kia authorized dealerships are their sales agents, the dealers have accepted that undertaking, they have the ability to control authorized Hyundai and Kia dealers, and they act as the principal in that relationship, as is shown by the following:
+Since recalling some of the Affected Class Vehicles, many consumers complained that recall or remedy parts were unavailable through Hyundai and Kia dealerships, delaying help for aggrieved vehicle owners and/or lessees. - ix.
+Agency relationship between Defendants and their authorized dealerships as to the Affected Class Vehicles - 108.
+The Defendants, HYUNDAI and KIA, as the vehicle manufacturers, impliedly or expressly acknowledged that Hyundai and Kia authorized dealerships are their sales agents, the dealers have accepted that undertaking, they have the ability to control authorized Hyundai and Kia dealers, and they act as the principal in that relationship, as is shown by the following: - (a) The Defendants can terminate the relationship with their dealers at will; - (b) The relationships are indefinite; - (c) The Defendants are in the business of selling vehicles as are their dealers; - (d) The Defendants provide tools and resources for Hyundai and Kia dealers to sell vehicles: